TopherMan/XpressoSmoothie/README.md

 Overview
 ========
 This is a plan to make a RepRap electronics solution capable of running the Smoothie firmware.
-The board will be built around the LPCXpresso 1769 and compatible with the open-source mbed 1768, with a more modular design in the spirit of RAMPS.
+The board will be built around the LPCXpresso 1769 and compatible with the mbed 1768, with a more modular design in the spirit of RAMPS.
 More information about the RepRap project can be found at http://reprap.org, and more information about Smoothie can be found at http://smoothieware.org.

 Features
 --------